uilianries/imgui/About-the-IMGUI-paradigm.md

     m_Document->Save();
 ```

 This is a simple and perhaps exaggerated example provided to ease getting a quick first-intuition about the difference of IMGUI vs RMGUI.
 There are lots of things to say and criticize about this example.
-But it should showcase the core idea that IMGUI **tends to facilitate data binding, action binding, and creation/destruction of widgets**.
+It tends to illustrates the shortcoming of RMGUIs before fully illustrating the shortcomings of IMGUIs.
+But it should illustrate the core benefit that IMGUI **tends to facilitate data binding, action binding, and creation/destruction of widgets**.
 It does facilitate those things because it generally doesn't need them.

 ### History